w3c/guide/process/tilt/index.md

 For transition requests, TiLT delegates its authority to [@w3c/transitions](https://github.com/orgs/w3c/teams/transitions).
 Follow [Organize a Technical Report Transition](../../transitions/).

 Other requests for approvals MUST be sent as an [open issue](https://github.com/w3c/tilt-private/issues/new/choose) to tilt-private.
 There are templates for each type of decision request.
 Each request receives the label “agenda” and remains open until a decision has been reached.
+If the request is from a charter facilitator that is not part of the Staff (and therefore does not have proper access), the charter facilitator should request help from the Staff ([team-strat@w3.org](mailto:team-strat@w3.org)).

 For sensitive announcement, a draft of the message going to the AC may be needed.
 If so, use the "Anything else we should think before ..." to include or link to those information.